McCullers 1st to give up 5 home runs in World Series game

 McCullers missed all of 2019 following Tommy John surgery and didn’t make his season debut this year until mid-August because of a strained right flexor tendon.

-He had never before given up more than three homers in a game.
-Now he had broken the Series record: The Chicago Cubs’ Charlie Root gave up two each to the Yankees’ Babe Ruth and Lou Gehrig in 1932’s Game 3; Cincinnati’s Gene Thompson allowed four against the Yankees (including one by Joe DiMaggio) in 1939’s Game 3; and St. Louis’ Dick Hughes yielded four against Boston in 1967’s Game 6.
+He had never before allowed more than three homers in a game.
+Now he had broken the record of homers allowed in a Series game: The Chicago Cubs’ Charlie Root gave up two each to the Yankees’ Babe Ruth and Lou Gehrig in 1932’s Game 3; Cincinnati’s Gene Thompson allowed four against the Yankees (including one by Joe DiMaggio) in 1939’s Game 3; and St. Louis’ Dick Hughes yielded four against Boston in 1967’s Game 6.

-“Nothing else I can do now than prepare for a Game 7,” McCullers said.
-“I still believe if we get to that point I’m the best guy to take the ball, and I’ve just got to pitch better.”

 AP MLB: https://apnews.com/hub/mlb and https://twitter.com/AP